 - Immobilization.
 Lack of movement can lead to kidney stones.

 - Renal tubular acidosis.
 This disorder causes an acid and alkaline imbalance.
 Renal tubular acidosis not only increases calcium levels in the bloodstream, but it also reduces protective citrate levels.

 High Levels of Uric Acid in the Urine (Hyperuricosuria)

 Excess uric acid in the urine occurs in 15% to 20% of people (mostly men) with calcium oxalate stones.
 Urate, the salt formed from uric acid, creates the center of a crystal (nidus), around which calcium oxalate crystals form and grow.
 Such stones tend to be severe and recurrent.
 They appear to be strongly related to a high intake of protein.
 Excess uric acid in the urine also plays a major role in some uric acid stones.

 Low Urine Levels of Citrate (Hypocitraturia)

 Citrate is the main substance in the body that is responsible for removing excess calcium.
 It also blocks the process that turns calcium crystals into stones.
-Low levels of citrate in the urine is a significant risk factor for calcium stones and also increases the risk for uric acid stones.
-This condition most likely contributes to about a third of all kidney stones.
+Low level of citrate in urine is a significant risk factor for calcium stones and also increases the risk for uric acid stones.
+This condition most likely contributes to about one-third of all kidney stones.